 Skip to Content

-Beagles are affectionate dogs with an insatiable curiosity (we can thank their sharp noses for this).
-But due to their mild temperaments, Beagles have exploded in popularity in the past decades.
-In fact, the Beagle is currently the 6th most popular dog breed in America.
+Beagles are loving dogs with an insatiable curiosity for life (we can thank their sharp noses for this).
+But due to their mild temperaments, Beagles have exploded in popularity in recent past.
+In fact, the Beagle is consistently a top 10 popular breed in America.

 Not only are they some of the best family dogs, but many answer to a “higher calling” with their service as police, military or search & rescue dogs.
 Their “special power” lies in their noses, and humans have taken notice.